PercussiveRepair/CloudWatchr/README.md

 Edit AWS-sdk/config.inc.php to include your own IAM key and secret.

+Done!
+Your graphs should now be viewable.

+#### Gotchas:
-You may also need to grep for REGION_EU_W1 and change it to your applicable AWS region namespace.
+* You may also need to grep for REGION_EU_W1 and change it to your applicable AWS region namespace.
 See here: http://docs.aws.amazon.com/AWSSDKforPHP/latest/index.html#m=AmazonEC2/set_region

-Also, I use the AWS Name tag to identify my EC2 instances.
+* I use the AWS Name tag to identify my EC2 instances.
 This may not be the case for you.
 Have a look at ec2_data.php around line 29 to modify.

-Done!
-Your graphs should now be viewable.
+* My name tags also have hyphens in them, which javascript doesn't like in vars.
+Hence in ec2_data.php, line 31, you may want to change the str_replace to something else.

 PS.
 Apologies for my code.
 I'm a sysadmin, not a programmer :)